solo-io/gloo/docs/content/guides/gloo_federation/service_failover.md

 ---
 title: Service Failover
-description: Creating a failover service in Gloo Federation
+description: Creating a failover service in Gloo Edge Federation
 weight: 30
 ---

-When an Upstream fails or becomes unhealthy, Gloo Federation can automatically fail traffic over to a different Gloo instance and Upstream.
-In this guide we will demonstrate that functionality by registering two clusters with Gloo Federation.
+When an Upstream fails or becomes unhealthy, Gloo Edge Federation can automatically fail traffic over to a different Gloo Edge instance and Upstream.
+In this guide we will demonstrate that functionality by registering two clusters with Gloo Edge Federation.
 Then we will create a Kubernetes service on each cluster and verify it is available as an Upstream.
-We will create a FailoverScheme in Gloo Federation with one Upstream as the primary and the second as a backup.
+We will create a FailoverScheme in Gloo Edge Federation with one Upstream as the primary and the second as a backup.
 Finally, we will simulate a failure of the primary Upstream and verify that the service fails over to the secondary.

 ## Prerequisites

 To successfully follow this Service Failover guide, you will need the following software available and configured on your system.

 * Kubectl - Used to execute commands against the clusters
-* Glooctl - Used to register the Kubernetes clusters with Gloo Federation
+* Glooctl - Used to register the Kubernetes clusters with Gloo Edge Federation
-* openssl  - Generates certificates to enable mTLS between multiple Gloo instances
+* openssl  - Generates certificates to enable mTLS between multiple Gloo Edge instances

-You will also need two Kubernetes clusters running Gloo Enterprise and an installation of Gloo Federation with both clusters registered.
-You can use [kind](https://kind.sigs.k8s.io/) to deploy local clusters on Docker, or select one of [many other deployment options]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) for Gloo on Kubernetes.
+You will also need two Kubernetes clusters running Gloo Edge Enterprise and an installation of Gloo Edge Federation with both clusters registered.
+You can use [kind](https://kind.sigs.k8s.io/) to deploy local clusters on Docker, or select one of [many other deployment options]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) for Gloo Edge on Kubernetes.

 If you wish to quickly spin up the entire environment and validate the process, you can jump into our [Getting Started guide]({{% versioned_link_path fromRoot="/guides/gloo_federation/getting_started/" %}}).
-It builds two clusters using kind and takes care of setting up the entire Gloo Federation and Service Failover environment.
+It builds two clusters using kind and takes care of setting up the entire Gloo Edge Federation and Service Failover environment.

 For the purposes of this example, we have two clusters `local` and `remote`.
-The local cluster is also running Gloo Federation in addition to Gloo Enterprise.
+The local cluster is also running Gloo Edge Federation in addition to Gloo Edge Enterprise.
 The kubectl context for the local cluster is `gloo-fed` and the remote cluster is `gloo-fed-2`.

 {{% notice note %}}
-Gloo Enterprise version >= 1.5.0-beta4 is needed for failover.
+Gloo Edge Enterprise version >= 1.5.0-beta4 is needed for failover.
 If you are using the demo command, that uses the latest version by default.
 {{% /notice %}}

-## Configure Gloo for Failover
+## Configure Gloo Edge for Failover

 The first step to enabling failover is security.
 As failover allows communication between multiple clusters, it is crucial that the traffic be encrypted.
-Therefore certificates need to be provisioned and placed in the clusters to allow for mTLS between the Gloo instances running on separate clusters.
+Therefore certificates need to be provisioned and placed in the clusters to allow for mTLS between the Gloo Edge instances running on separate clusters.

 ### Create the certificates and secrets for mTLS